Intervention/image-driver-vips/readme.md

 ## Caveats

-- Due to the technical characteristics of libvips, it is currently not possible to implement colour quantization via `ImageInterface::reduceColors()` as intended.
+- Due to the technical characteristics of libvips, it is currently not possible to implement color quantization via `ImageInterface::reduceColors()` as intended.
 However, there is a [pull request in libvips](https://github.com/libvips/php-vips/issues/256#issuecomment-2575872401) that enables this feature and may be integrated here in the future.